MAPWAPS/Alien_Tree_Mapping/Groundtruth/readme.txt

-Accuracy per Ground Truth Polygon
+# Accuracy per Ground Truth Polygon

-This repository contains a Python script that calculates the classification accuracy per ground truth (GT) polygon using output data exported from ArcGIS Pro's Summarize Statistics tool.
+This folder contains a Python script that calculates the classification accuracy per ground truth (GT) polygon using output data exported from ArcGIS Pro's Summarize Statistics tool.

-The workflow assumes you have:
+### For this workflow you must have:

-A RasterToPoint_SpatialJoin layer (classification results joined to GT polygons).
+1. A RasterToPoint_SpatialJoin layer (classification results joined to GT polygons).

-A summary statistics table generated from ArcGIS Pro.
+2. A summary statistics table generated from ArcGIS Pro.

 These inputs should be exported to Excel before running the script.

-Features
+### Workflow

 Reads an Excel sheet containing the number of predicted LULC points/pixels inside each GT polygon.